adpeace/boilerio/README.md

 # Config file

-Other than `sim.py`, a config file is needed for the programs here.
+Other than `boilersim`, a config file is needed for the programs here.
 This is to help make them usable as daemons.

 Here is a sample configuration file, to be placed in `/etc/sensors/config`: